-Dear Mrs, Engle:
+Dear Mrs. Engle:

-I have several famous cook books, but your Every Homemaker's Cook Book serves much better for practical, every-day cooking I cannot leave it out of my sight.
+I have several famous cook books, but your Every Homemaker's Cook Book serves much better for practical, every-day cooking.
+I cannot leave it out of my sight.
 Everything I've tried in it is so inexpensive and yet turned out so beautifully.
 The 190-page "Every Homemaker's Cook Book" which Mrs. R. F. raves about in her letter can be yours for only 25c.

-Bright green and yellow, washable cover, patent lie-flat binding; over 900 recipes, written for you by our own food editor.
+Bright green and yellow, washable cover, patent lieflat binding; over 900 recipes, written for you by our own food editor.
 Sent postpaid for only 25 cents.
 Wrap stamps or coin securely.
 Address.

-Readers' Service Bureau, Dept. CB-41

-RADIO MIRROR

-205 E. 42nd St., New York, N. Y.
+Readers' Service Bureau, Dept. CB-41 RADIO MIRROR 205 E. 42nd St., New York, N. Y.

-ENLARGEMENT

-Just to get acquainted, we will beautifully enlarge any snapshot, photo, Kodak picture, print or negative to 5x7 inches FREE-if you enclose this ad with 10c for return mailing.
+FREE ENLARGEMENT Just to get acquainted. we will beautifully enlarge any snapshot, photo, Kodak picture, print or negative to 5x7 inches FREEif you enclose this ad with 10c for return maling.
 Information on hand tinting in natural colors and framing sent immediately.
+Your original returned with your free enlargement Look over wur picnatural colors and framing sent immediately.
 Your original returned with your free enlargement.
 Look over your pictures now and send your favorite snapshot or negative today.
 DEAN STUDIOS, Dept. 121, 211 7th St., Des Moines, Iowa.